The silhouetted memory of echo

 I stared through the pane.

-A summer shower had left the garden
+A summer shower had left

 misty wet with rain.